SamNgigi/Java-Stuff/README.md

     ```md
     Java compiler converts the Java code into byte code (.class files) and these byte codes are then run by Java Virtual Machine(JVM).

     The JVM is an interpreter which is installed in each client machine that is updated with the latest security updates by internet.
-So when the byte codes are executed, the JVM can verify the byte code before it is run ensuring unsafe operations are not performed.
+So when the byte codes are executed, the JVM can verify the bytecode before it is run ensuring unsafe operations are not performed.

     So compiled then interpreted.
     ```